ROM cartridge: Electronic musical instruments usage

 Besides their prominent usage on video game consoles, ROM cartridges have also been used on a small number of electronic musical instruments, particularly electronic keyboards.

+Casio has made several cartridges for its Casiotone line of portable electronic keyboards in the 1980s.
+These are known as ROM Packs.

-Yamaha has made several models with such features, with their DX synthesizer in the 1980s, such as the DX1, DX5 and DX7 and their PSR keyboard lineup in the mid-1990s, namely the PSR-320, PSR-420, PSR-520, PSR-620, PSR-330, PSR-530 and the PSR-6000.
+Yamaha has made several models with such features with their DX synthesizer in the 1980s, shortly after Casio's ROM Pack cartridges came to market, such as the DX1, DX5 and DX7 and their PSR keyboard lineup in the mid-1990s, namely the PSR-320, PSR-420, PSR-520, PSR-620, PSR-330, PSR-530 and the PSR-6000.
 These keyboards use specialized cards known as Music Cartridges, a ROM cartridge simply containing MIDI data to be played on the keyboard as MIDI sequence or song data.

-Casio has also used similar cartridges known as ROM Pack in the 1980s, before Yamaha's Music Cartridge was introduced.
-Models that used these cartridges were in the Casiotone line of portable electronic keyboards.
+The RX-5 also used cartridges to store custom and new sounds.